rihp/music-ranking-AI/README.md

 # Artist ranking predictor.
 ## Supervised Machine Learning
+¿Can we predict the global ranking of a music artist?
+¿Will Bad Bunny pass Drake when they release they both new albums?

+What is the `Trend` in the global ranking?
+Is it Seasonal?

-Using a time series of artist ranking, from established data sources like:
+Using a time series of many artist rankings, we will try to accurately predict what will be their rank in the future.

+Proposed data sources:
 - [`Chartmetric API`](https://api.chartmetric.com/apidoc/#api-Artist-GetArtistCPP)
 - [`Spotify API`](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-flows) | [`Spotify Developer Access`](https://developer.spotify.com/) | [`Spotify Search`](https://developer.spotify.com/ | [`SDA ToS`]documentation/web-api/reference/search/search/)
 - [`iTunes Search API`](https://developer.apple.com/library/archive/documentation/AudioVideo/Conceptual/iTuneSearchAPI/UnderstandingSearchResults.html#//apple_ref/doc/uid/TP40017632-CH8-SW1) | [`iTunes Music Charts`](https://developer.apple.com/documentation/applemusicapi/get_catalog_charts) | [`Create Apple Developer Token`](https://developer.apple.com/documentation/applemusicapi/getting_keys_and_creating_tokens) | [`iTunes MusicKit`](https://help.apple.com/developer-account/#/devce5522674)

-Consider the use of **Reinforcement Learning**; as time goes by, the model will learn to return more accurate predictions.
+Consider the use of
+ - **Reinforcement Learning**; as time goes by, the model will learn to return more accurate predictions.
+ - **Sliding windows**; different moments, all time with the same duration.

 # API ENDPOINT EXAMPLE: